-Our department currently includes fourteen full-time teaching and research (T&R) faculty members, two staff members, three emeritus professors and numerous postdoctoral fellows and adjunct and affiliate faculty members, all of whom contribute through individual and collaborative efforts to our mission to achieve excellence in our professional and graduate programs through innovative education and leading-edge research.
+Our department currently includes thirteen full-time teaching and research (T&R) faculty members, three staff members, four emeritus professors and numerous postdoctoral fellows and adjunct and affiliate faculty members, all of whom contribute through individual and collaborative efforts to our mission to achieve excellence in our professional and graduate programs through innovative education and leading-edge research.

 The Department of Pharmaceutics at the VCU School of Pharmacy offers graduate programs leading to the degrees of Master of Science (M.S.) and Doctor of Philosophy (Ph.D.) in Pharmaceutical Sciences.
 In addition, Doctor of Pharmacy (Pharm.D.) program students may elect to pursue a dual Pharm.D. / Ph.D. program.
 These programs provide rigorous foundation and research experience critical to success in academic, federal and industrial careers.